hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-practitioner-intro.md

     </thead>
     <tbody>
     <tr>
-    <td>Sex and gender information in use in documents, e.g. Australian passport or driver's license</td>
+    <td>Sex and gender information from a document, e.g. Australian passport or driver's license</td>
-    <td> </td>
-    <td>'document'</td>
+    <td>A sex or gender value.</td>
+    <td>"document"</td>
-    <td>Use an appropriate value from <a href="ValueSet-common-au-recorded-sex-or-gender-source-document-type.html">Common AU Recorded Sex or Gender (RSG) Source   Document Type</a> value set, e.g. 'passport', '53245-7 Driver license' </td>
+    <td>SHALL use an appropriate value from <a href="ValueSet-rsg-source-document-type.html">Common AU Recorded Sex or Gender (RSG) Source Document Type</a> value set if any of the codes within the value set can apply to the concept being communicated, e.g. "passport".</td>
-    <td>name of the field where this information is   held in the document, e.g. 'Sex'</td>
+    <td>The name of the field within the source document where this information is recorded, e.g. "Sex".</td>
-    <td>Use an appropriate value from <a href="ValueSet-common-au-recorded-sex-or-gender-source-document-jurisdiction.html">Common AU Recorded Sex or Gender (RSG) Source   Document Jurisdiction</a> value set, e.g. 'AU' if representing sex and gender information in an Australia passport</td>
+    <td>SHALL use an appropriate value from <a href="ValueSet-rsg-source-document-jurisdiction.html">Common AU Recorded Sex or Gender (RSG) Source Document Jurisdiction</a> value set if any of the codes within the value set can apply to the concept being communicated.
+If representing an Australian document use "AU" or the applicable state or territory code.</td>
     </tr>
     <tr>
     <td>Sex and gender information in use in services and infrastructure, e.g. HI Services or My Health Record</td>
+    <td>A sex or gender value.</td>
+    <td>SHALL use an appropriate value from <a href="ValueSet-rsg-type.html">Common AU Recorded Sex or Gender Type</a> value set if any of the codes within the value set can apply to the concept being communicated, e.g. "au-hi-service".</td>
     <td></td>
-    <td>Use an appropriate value from <a href="ValueSet-common-au-recorded-sex-or-gender-type.html">Common AU Recorded Sex or Gender Type</a> value set, e.g. 'au-hi-service', 'au-my-health-record'</td>
-    <td> </td>
-    <td> </td>
     <td></td>
+    <td></td>
     </tr>
     </tbody>
   </table>
+- When exchanging concepts of sex or gender, refer to the guidance in the [Gender Harmony Implementation Guide](http://hl7.org/xprod/ig/uv/gender-harmony/).